-What started 17 years ago as a dream by 2003-2004 club president Rick Taylor for a grassroots performing arts competition has evolved into the largest event of its kind in the Southeast United States.
+What started 18 years ago as a dream by 2003-2004 club president Rick Taylor for a grassroots performing arts competition has evolved into the largest event of its kind in the Southeast United States.
 Produced, directed and underwritten by The Rotary Club of Boca Raton Future Stars is a professionally directed performing arts competition that gives middle and high school, vocal and dance students an opportunity to perform on a big stage in front of big audiences.
-Over the years the venues have grown from Boca Raton High School, to Lynn University to our current home at Mizner Park, where Future Stars is the highlight of The Boca Raton Festival of The Arts.
+Over the years the venues have grown from Boca Raton High School, to Lynn University to our current home at Mizner Park Amphitheater.
 Many of the young artists who have honed their craft on The Future Stars stage have gone on to national acclaim in TV, recording, stage and screen.
-These artists include Chloe Dolandis, Kendra Erica, Maggie Baugh, Alex Anderson and Billy Bell just to name a few!
-With Rotarians using their skills as Masters of Ceremonies, Sound and light technicians, directing, producing and ushering as well as members of The Florida Atlantic University and Palm Beach State College Rotaract clubs assisting back stage Future Stars has become a true community initiative.
+These artists include Chloe Dolandis, Kendra Erika, Maggie Baugh, Mason Pace, Alex Anderson and Billy Bell just to name a few!
+With Rotarians using their skills as Masters of Ceremonies, directing, producing and ushering as well as members of The Florida Atlantic University and Palm Beach State College Rotaract clubs assisting backstage, Future Stars has become a true community initiative.

-This year The Rotary Club of Boca Raton will present on Sunday, April 5, 2020 at 6:30 p.m. the 16th Annual Future Stars Performing Arts Competition.
+The Rotary Club of Boca Raton will present the 18th Annual Future Stars Competition on Sunday, April 3, 2022 at 6:30 p.m.
 Thanks to our host, the City of Boca Raton, Future Stars will return this year to the beautiful Mizner Park Amphitheater in Downtown Boca Raton.

 Future Stars was born when Rotary member Rick Taylor’s daughter was then a budding high school vocalist.
 Rick believed that talented young people like his daughter deserved more and better productions in which to showcase and develop their talents.
 Future Stars was born from this goal.
 The mission of Rotary’s Future Stars Performing Arts Competition is to give South Florida’s most talented high school and middle school performers a professional quality production worthy of their amazing talent.

-The audition for this year’s show will be held TBD at Florida Atlantic University’s University Theater.
-We are grateful to FAU’s Dorothy F. Schmidt College of Arts and Letters for making this wonderful venue available for the Future Stars audition.
-Our audition judges last year saw seventy-nine performers who vied to become finalists in one of the show’s five competition categories: high school and middle school dance solo, high school and middle school vocal solo, and dance group performance.
-The audition judges – including Rotary members and performing arts pros – will have the difficult job of selecting the 29 finalists who will competed in Future Stars 2020.
+The audition for this year’s show will be held in early 2022.
+Follow the Future Stars Facebook page, https://www.facebook.com/futurestarsboca for audition details.
+Our audition judges in 2020 saw seventy-nine performers who vied to become finalists in one of the show’s five competition categories: high school and middle school dance solo, high school and middle school vocal solo, and dance group performance.
+The audition judges – including Rotary members and performing arts pros – will have the difficult job of selecting the 29 finalists who will competed in Future Stars 2022.

-The City of Boca Raton is our host for the April 5th Future Stars competition at the City’s beautiful Mizner Park Amphitheater.
+The City of Boca Raton is our host for the April 3rd Future Stars competition at the City’s beautiful Mizner Park Amphitheater.
 The event is professionally staged, with rock-star quality sound and light by AEG Live.
-The Amphitheater is fully tented for our event and the City sets 1,000 chairs for our always enthusiastic audience.
+The Amphitheater is fully tented for our event.
 The City also provides a security detail, so everyone can enjoy the Future Stars show in safety and comfort.
 Finally, Future Stars is a true community event, and all but the front 300 seats are free to the public.
 For each of the last three years, 1,000-plus audience members were on hand for Future Stars.